- The Barista Express has all you need in one handy dandy compact machine, including an espresso grinder, steamer, tamper, and hot water tap.

 Let the cakes cool completely then slice into fingers about 1" wide.
 You should get about 18 to 20 fingers out of each pan.

-To make the espresso sauce: add the espresso and coffee liqueur to a measuring cup, and fill with water until you have 3/4 cup of liquid.
+Add the espresso and coffee liqueur to a measuring cup, and fill with water until you have 3/4 cup of liquid.

-To make the cream layer: first, soften the cashews by putting them in a medium pot and covering with water.
+First, soften the cashews by putting them in a medium pot and covering with water.
 Boil for about 10 minutes until the cashews are tender.
 Drain and rinse with cold water.

 Add the cashews to a blender along with the non-dairy milk, agave, and vanilla extract.
 Blend until completely smooth stopping to scrape down the sides as needed.